roedoejet/wordweaver-docs/docs/ww-firststeps.md

 In order to run WordWeaver using the stock data, first `cd wordweaver` and then run `docker-compose up`.
 This will start a docker container with the WordWeaver API backend, and also a container with a CouchDB database.
 It will initialize the database with all of the data from `wordweaver/wordweaver/wordweaver/data/fr`.

+To customize your WordWeaver, please follow the instructions [on configuring your WordWeaver](ww-customization.md).

 ### WordWeaver-UI

 Then, you should be able to go to `localhost/docs` in your browser and look at the documentation for your WordWeaver API.

 In order to run the WordWeaver-UI, first `cd wordweaver-UI` and then run `npm start`.
 This will build the site using the development configuration.
 You should now be able to go to `localhost:4200` and view your instance of WordWeaver.

+To customize your WordWeaver-UI, please follow the instructions [on configuring your WordWeaver-UI](ww-ui-customization.md)